 To see the difference of thrust and form between these narratives and those which fit Alter's thesis, it may be useful to compare this presentation of Moses with the David narratives.
-Moses is married before his public career begins, and once he accepts God's commission there are no indications that he has any further sexual interests or even a private life.
-David's love affairs are unceasing and amply described, and his family problems would provide the story line for a soap opera.
+Moses married before his public career begins and once he accepts God's commission there are no indications that he has any further sexual interests or even a private life; David's love affairs are amply described and unceasing, and his family problems would provide the story line for a soap opera.
 Moses is depicted as unwilling or unable to act, except when God gives him specific instructions.
-David rules by fiat; his every whim becomes law.
-When faced with a difficult decision, Moses has no alternative but to wait in the Tent of Meeting to receive God's instructions.
+David rules by fiat, his every whim becomes law.
+When faced with a difficult decision, Moses has no alternative but to wait in the Tent of Meeting to receive God's Instructions.
 David takes advice from a variety of counselors and makes his own decision.
 Moses plays no part in developing battle plans, and never enters the battlefield as a combatant.
 David is a master strategist and trained soldier who leads his troops with skill and courage.
-When Korah rebels, Moses prostrates himself before God to ask for help, and is saved only when God orders the earth to swallow up his adversaries.
+When Korah rebels Moses prostrates himself before God to ask for help, and is saved only when God orders the earth to swallow up his adversaries.
 When Absalom rebels against David, the king dispatches mercenaries to put down his son's uprising.
-Moses' sin is a purely formal one: he fails to follow with absolute fidelity God's instructions for a specific ritual.
+Moses' sin is a purely formal one: he fails to follow with absolute fidelity God's Instructions for a specific ritual.
 When David sins, his are the sins of ambition, cruelty, lust, and power in short, the sins of a heroic figure.

-The Moses narratives are about God (myth).
-The David narratives are about David (history, or, if you will, sacred history).
+The Moses narratives are about God - myth.
+The David narratives are about David - history, or, if you will, sacred history.
 That most of us have heretofore come away from the Torah text without this impression of Moses' contingent role testifies to our habit of rationalizing saga, to the force of pious tradition, and to our familiarity with the few stories of Moses' life before his commission where the narrative allows him some measure of independence.
-The conviction we bring to the text that a leader is a particular kind of man-a strong, vigorous, and decisive man influences our reading and defines what we take away from it.
-But what is really in the text is a depiction of Moses as ishelohim, God's ever-obedient servant.
-At times, indeed, one could almost describe Moses as a puppet manipulated from above.
+The conviction we bring to the text that a leader is a particular kind of man - a strong, vigorous and decisive land of Egypt" (Ex.
+12:20).
+Did you read that Moses led his people in the wilderness?